 In this article, you learned about BigQuery and how to time travel to retrieve the deleted BigQuery data.
 The BigQuery Time Travel feature is one of the unique and advanced features of BigQuery that allows users to recover the lost data by traveling back in time and bringing them back.
 However, BigQuery also has more advanced features like teleportation, miniaturization, and multiverse for implementing cloud analytics, which you can explore later.
 In case you want to export data from a source of your choice into your desired Database/destination like BigQuery then Hevo Data is the right choice for you!

-Freelance Technical Content Writer, Hevo Data
+Technical Content Writer, Hevo Data

-Ishwarya has experience working with B2B SaaS companies in the data industry and her passion for data science drives her to product informative content to aid individuals in comprehending the intricacies of data integration and analysis.
+Ishwarya is a skilled technical writer with over 5 years of experience.
+She has extensive experience working with B2B SaaS companies in the data industry, she channels her passion for data science into producing informative content that helps individuals understand the complexities of data integration and analysis.